artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/reinforcement-learning/reinforcement-learning.md

 python pacman.py --train 2000 --play 10 medium
 ```

 In our implementation, Pacman's average training rewards remain negative throughout training.
-At test time, he plays badly, probably losing all of its test games.
+At test time, it plays badly, probably losing all of its test games.
 Training will also take a long time, despite its ineffectiveness.

 Pacman fails to win on larger layouts even if you increase the training time because each board configuration is a separate state with separate Q-values.
-He has no way to generalize that running into a ghost is bad for all positions.
+It has no way to generalize that running into a ghost is bad for all positions.
 Obviously, this approach will not scale.

 ## 5. Approximate Q-Learning [20 points]